Looking for a pair of sunglasses for those early mornings or late evening rides when it’s still dark?

 The Jawbreaker is the replacement for the popular Oakley Jawbones.

-The lens is user changeable in a matter of seconds and the stem can be adjusted to 3 different lengths to suit your liking.
+The lens is user-changeable in seconds, and the stem can be adjusted to 3 different lengths to suit your liking.

 2. Oakley Radar EV Prizm Low Light Lens